Spencer-Gardner/CS260/notes.md

 - `let`
 - `const`
 #### Variable Type
-Because JavaScript does not enforce the declaration of a variable before you use it, it is entirely possible for a variable to have the type of `Undefined`.
+Because JavaScript does not enforce the declaration of a variable before you use it, it is entirely possible for a variable to have the type of `undefined`.
 | Type        | Meaning                                                    |
 | ----------- | ---------------------------------------------------------- |
 | `Null`      | The type of a variable that has not been assigned a value. |